Brocken: Name and significance

 In Old Saxon-Germanic times, a large portrait of Wodin is supposed to have been found on the Brocken.
 In addition, animal and human sacrifices were offered by the Saxons to their supreme god, Odin, on the blockfields of the summit until they renounced them as part of their baptismal vows when Christianity spread to the region under Charles the Great.

 As far as the origin of the name is concerned, there are several interpretations:

 In the town records (Stadtbuch) of Osterwieck an entry for the Brocken was found in the year 1495 under the Latin name of mons ruptus, which means "broken hill".
 Its Low German name, broken, as the mountain had become named in 1176 in the Saxon World Chronicle and also in English, means "broken".
 On the one hand, this explanation of its meaning can be attributed to the fact that the two mountains, "Kleiner Brocken" and "Großer Brocken", were formed by the breakup of a single massif.
 On the other hand, its meaning may refer to the serious erosion of the mountain.
 In other words, it refers to the fact that the Brocken was eroded or "broken down" to its present size.

 But the most likely derivation of the name comes from the shape of the mountain as a whole.
 A brocken in German is a large, shapeless mass.
 The size of the Brocken may thus have given it its name.
 Since the term "block" has a similar meaning, this could also be the derivation of its alternative name, the Blocksberg.
 The true origin of the name Blocksberg, however, should not be seen as "block" in the sense of "mass", but rather the German word block (as in block of wood) in witchcraft.

 Another theory holds that the name "Brocken" is derived from bruch, a word used in northern Germany for bog or moor, which commonly used to be spelt as bruoch or brok.
 It is however doubtful that this fact was primarily responsible for its name.
 Another possibility is that its name is derived from the fields of boulders strewn over the summit and the slopes of the mountain.
 This derivation for the name "Brocken" is, however, unlikely because such blockfields are also found on other mountains in the Harz.
 Moreover, the regions concerned were hardly known at the time when the term was used.
 Another presumption is based on the reference in a letter written in 1490 by Count Henry of Stolberg-Wernigerode, where he uses the term Brackenberg.
 However the suggestion that this referred to old, unusable timber, which was called bracken, is disputed.

+2023 Storm Ciarán

+In 2023, Brocken was hit by the major European windstorm Storm Ciarán, reaching wind speeds up to 144km/h (89mph), becoming the peak wind for the country during the storm.